ThatsVie/atlas-web_back_end/ES6_basic/README.md

 Displays a detailed description, using variables to show income, GDP, and per capita data dynamically integrated into the text.

 ### Task 7

-Demonstrates the simplification of object creation using ES6 object literal enhancements.
+To demonstrate the functionality of the updated `getBudgetObject` function, execute the following command:
 ```
 npm run dev 7-main.js
 ```

-This command runs the getBudgetObject function, illustrating how ES6 allows for a more concise object definition when property names match the variable names used for their values.

 ![image](https://github.com/ThatsVie/atlas-web_back_end/assets/143755961/cc40ba9e-c95a-4241-84e4-d174e6b99739)